stuhli/vim-thor/README.md

 ## Usage

-For automatic syntax highlighting depending on the default log file names or the extension *.thor, place the following in your `vimrc`:
+For automatic syntax highlighting depending on the default log file names or the extension `*.thor`, place the following in your `vimrc`:
 ```vim
 filetype plugin on
 syntax on